apple/turicreate/userguide/recommender/coreml-deployment.md

 ![Core ML Model Screenshot in Xcode](xcode-shot.png)

-Before you can go ahead and use the recommender model in your app, you must drag and drop the `libRecommender-arm64.dylib` available on the [Github releases page](https://github.com/apple/turicreate/releases) starting with Turi Create 5.0b1.
+Before you can go ahead and use the recommender model in your app, you must drag and drop the relevant `.dylib` into your app.
+If you are writing an app for a Mac or an iOS simulator, you would want `libRecommender-x86_64.dylib`.
+If you are writing an iOS app for the iPhone/iPad, you would want `libRecommender-arm64.dylib`.
+All the relevant `.dylib` files are available on the [Github releases page](https://github.com/apple/turicreate/releases) starting with Turi Create 5.0b1.